soffes/blog/posts/2012-07-12-scaling-cheddar.markdown

 ### ETAGs & Cache-Control

-*Adding ETAGs helped a ton.* Rails does this for you, but customizing them a bit helped a ton.
-The home page never changes so I can only serve it to the user once. *Setting the Cache-Control to public* for the homepage also let's Rack::Cache cache it in memcache to avoid serving static pages was also a good improvement.
+==Adding ETAGs helped a ton.== Rails does this for you, but customizing them a bit helped a ton.
+The home page never changes so I can only serve it to the user once. ==Setting the Cache-Control to public== for the homepage also let's Rack::Cache cache it in memcache to avoid serving static pages was also a good improvement.

 There's a [fantastic RailsCast](http://railscasts.com/episodes/321-http-caching) on this.
 I highly recommend watching it.